-In Georgia, the cost of assisted living on a monthly basis in 2013 was approximately $2,703, this is nearly 25% below the national average of $3,450 per month.
+In Georgia, the average cost of assisted living on a monthly basis in 2014 was approximately $2,500, this is over 25% below the national average of $3,500 per month.
 Even still, cost saving can be achieved by identifying areas within the state where it is less expensive.
-These areas include Augusta, Albany and Warner Robins where the monthly cost ranges from $1,800 - $2,000.
-The highest monthly cost for assisted living is found in Brunswick, Dalton and Hinesville at $3,475, $3,180 and $4,600, respectively.
+These areas include Augusta, Albany and Warner Robins where the monthly cost ranges from $1,850 - $2,000.
+The highest monthly cost for assisted living is found in Brunswick, Gainesville and Savannah where prices are between $3,750 and $4,000 / month.

 Unfortunately, Alzheimer's care in an assisted living community is more costly.
 This is likely due to the higher level of supervision required to prevent wandering and self-injury.
 While this data is not available at the local level in Georgia, it is our estimate that Alzheimer's care increases the monthly cost between $700 - $1,000.

-The average hourly rate in 2013 for home care in Georgia was $17 just $1 below the national average and nowhere near the dramatic difference found for assisted living.
-Fort Stewart, Savannah and Atlanta-Marietta have the highest hourly rates, though less expensive providers can still be found in those regions.
+The average hourly rate in 2014 for home care in Georgia was $17 which is $2 below the national average and nowhere near the dramatic difference found for assisted living.
+Hinesville, Savannah and Atlanta-Marietta have the highest hourly rates, though less expensive providers can still be found in those regions.
 Columbus, Albany and Macon have average hourly costs several dollars below the state average.